 Pre-exercise nutrition has been on the forefront of research for athletes in recent years.
 Glycogen stores are depleted during exercise.
 The idea of pre-exercise nutrition is that glycogen stores are not depleted as quickly when carbohydrates are consumed prior to a bout of exercise.
 The term used to describe this type of dietary periodization is called “card-loading.”
 Timing of carbohydrates directly affect the metabolic rate, but are less clear when it comes to exercise performance.
 Raposo (2011) conducted a study on fourteen women between the ages of 14 and 35.
 They were given a CHO supplement or placebo supplement before a high-intensity resistance training exercise (Rasposo, 2011).
 The high-intensity workout included a 75 percent 1 rep max bench press, and an 85 percent 1 repition max leg press for X number of reps and sets which was calculated according to body weight.
 Results showed no improvement in the participants who took the CHO supplement before resistance training.
-A study done by Haf et al (2000) (as cited in Rasposo, 2011) found that a CHO drink before and during exercise decreased the amount and rate of glycogen depletion (Raposo, 2011).
+Howeve, a study done by Haf et al (2000) (as cited in Rasposo, 2011) found that a CHO drink before and during exercise decreased the amount and rate of glycogen depletion (Raposo, 2011).
 Another pre-exercise nutrition theory is pre-sleep protein ingestion.
 Trommelen & van Loon (2016) conducted a study with the purpose examining the efficiency of pre-sleep protein ingestion on the overnight stimulation of muscle reconditioning.
 Participants had a protein supplement immediately following their workout and then 40 grams of casein protein or a placebo before sleep (Trommelen & van Loon, 2016).
 Results show an increase in muscle mass and strength with regard to the men who had taken then 40g of casein before sleeping (Trommelen & van Loon, 2016).
-Trommelen & van Loon (2016) concluded that amino acid availability is increased when a protein supplement is ingested and absorbed prior to going to bed, which stimulates muscle protein synthesis and increased recovery.
+These authors concluded that amino acid availability is increased when a protein supplement is ingested and absorbed prior to going to bed, which stimulates muscle protein synthesis and increased recovery.
 Other studies, specifically Foster et al., (1979) (as cited in Ormsbee et al., 2014) show a reduced time of exhaustion when carbohydrates were consumed 30 minutes prior to an endurance exercise.
 Studies have also shown that manipulating fat stores may also be a viable idea when improving optimal performance.
 For example, Murakami et al., (2012) found that eating high-fat meals before exercise may offset/preserve CHO stores.
-Murakami et al., (2012) (as cited in Ormsbee et al., 2014) studied eight collegiate males by having them consume the same thing three days prior to the study.
+Additionally, Murakami et al., (2012) (as cited in Ormsbee et al., 2014) studied eight collegiate males by having them consume the same thing three days prior to the study.
 The authors found that during the study the males ingested a high-fat meal 4 hours and a placebo jelly 3 minutes prior to exercise, a high fat meal 4 hours and a maltodextrin jelly 3 minutes prior to exercise, or a high CHO meal 4 hours and placebo jelly 3 minutes prior to exercise.
-They were asked to run 80 minutes at a submaximal level.
+Subjects were asked to run 80 minutes at a submaximal level.
 Participants who ingested the HFM and maltodextrin exhibited a lower CHO oxidation rate and higher fat oxidation rate.
 This article concludes that CHO pre-exercise has benefits that enhance performance, as well as, higher fat intake.
 CHO in combination with PRO pre-exercise does not have definitive benefits.
 While pre-exercise nutrition has promising benefits to athletes, timing can be narrowed down by how long before the bout of exercise that macronutrients are consumed.